Ross-Byrne/Multi-Threaded-TCP-Client-Server-App/README.md

 To logout and disconnect the client from the server, type message "bye".
 To close the server, you must manually close the application.

+### _Important_
+File names and directory names CANNOT contain spaces.
+Files and directory names that have spaces will not be recognised!

 ## Desgin
 Communication between the server and client is as follows:
 After login, the client sends a command to the server and then waits until the server is finished.
 It knows this because of the set SERVER_FINISHED_MSG message.